 What is Blurb?

-Blurb operates as a comprehensive book-making platform and creative community, empowering individuals to design, publish, share, and sell high-quality photo books, trade books, and magazines in both print and digital formats.
-Accessible globally, Blurb provides free, innovative book creation and layout tools, including its desktop publishing software BookWright, the online tool Blurb Bookify, a plug-in for Adobe InDesign, and a PDF Uploader.
-Founded in 2005, Blurb has cultivated a substantial user base, with over 2 million customers worldwide, resulting in the creation of more than 4 million unique book titles and the shipment of nearly 18 million units to approximately 100 countries.
-The company is headquartered in San Francisco.
+Founded in 2005 and headquartered in San Francisco, Blurb operates as a comprehensive book-making platform and creative community.
+It empowers individuals globally to design, publish, share, and sell high-quality photo books, trade books, and magazines in both print and digital formats.
+Blurb offers a suite of free, innovative creation tools, including its desktop publishing software BookWright, the online tool Blurb Bookify, a plug-in for Adobe InDesign, and a PDF Uploader, simplifying the publishing process for a diverse user base.
+With over 2 million customers worldwide, Blurb has facilitated the creation of more than 4 million unique book titles, shipping nearly 18 million units to almost 100 countries.

 How much funding has Blurb raised?